 - Having just one or two shares is seen as unreliable.

 - Day trading and capital gains income is often excluded.

-Overall dividend income from shares in listed companies is seen as low risk ongoing income and is easy to use when assessing your home loan application.
+Overall, dividend income from shares in listed companies is seen as low risk ongoing income.
+It is easy to use when assessing your home loan application.

 Dividend income – Private company

 As a general rule, banks will assess the overall position of you and your business.
 That means adding back your salary, dividends, super contributions, depreciation and NPBT.

 Are you a shareholder in someone else’s business?